Weight Myths and Diet Traps

 By asking ourselves every day if we feel healthy and strong and striving to answer these questions with a “yes” more frequently is a much better approach to health and wellness than any of the suggestions you can currently find in diet and wellness culture.

-STAY TUNED for next month’s follow-up to this post where I will talk about stepping out of diet culture, and what to do instead of dieting and focusing on weight loss.
+READ my follow-up to this post where I talk about stepping out of diet culture, and what to do instead of dieting and focusing on weight loss.

 *Flegal, K. M., et al. Association of all-cause mortality with overweight and obesity using standard body mass index categories.
 Journal of the American Medical Association.
 2013; 309(1) 71 – 82.